EternityForest/hardlinep2p/DrayerDBSpec.md

 An "autoclean channel" is defined as the combination of (parent, autoclean).

 This property can never be added to an existing record.
 Nodes must silently ignore an incoming sync record that would do so.
 It cannot be changed on an existing record either.

+### Ondisk conpression

+If the "json" DB column begins with the escape sequence 0x01, 0x01,  treat the rest as GZIP compressed.
+If it begins with 0x01, 0x02, treat as LZMA.

 ## Wire protocol